• Skip to primary navigation

 A bowl of chicken soup with tomatoes and vegetables

-A light but warming chicken soup that makes one feel better when sick or when it's raining.
-No sugar necessary thanks to the natural sweetness of the young coconut.
+A light but warming lemongrass soup, or coconut water chicken soup, that makes one feel warm and cozy in fall and winter.
+No sugar needed thanks to the natural sweetness of the young coconut.
+Plus, it's on the table in under 30 minutes, so perfect for a quick weeknight dinner!

 Click here for the ginger chicken soup